Best Solana APIs for Developers in 2026

 - SPL token balances and portfolio fetching

-- NFT metadata including compressed NFTs (cNFTs)
+- NFT metadata, including compressed NFTs (cNFTs)

 - OHLCV candlestick data